 The N1 gas station is the most popular filling station in Iceland.
 If you are looking to fill your gasoline or diesel, they have it all and you can find them almost everywhere.
 From the city to the rural areas, they operate round the clock.
-Although you might find some of the station-stores closed when you pass by, but if your only need is to fill up your tank, just drive in and you will discover that the pumps are all working.
+Although you might find some of the station stores closed when you pass by, if your only need is to fill up your tank, just drive in and you will discover that the pumps are all working.
 And just like the typical Icelandic gas stations be prepared to pump the gas yourself.
 Also, make sure you have a debit card or a bank card with the right PIN if you don’t want to be disappointed while trying to pump gas.

 This is the second biggest gas station we have in Iceland.
 After touring the entire Ring Road and many parts of Westfjords, as a tourist guide, Olis is definitely in almost everywhere just like we have it with N1.
 The difference between the two gas companies (Olis and N1) is that while it seems N1 is more locally inclined or owned by our local folks and also run like a franchise; The Olis stations with its sister brand OB are more commercial and larger.
 More so, the good thing to enjoy when you drive into Olis is you get to enjoy free Wifi and a bit of discount with their card

-This is also one of the popular gas stations we have here in Iceland.
+This is also one of the most popular gas stations we have here in Iceland.
 They have close to 60 autogas stations where you have to pump the gas yourself.
 Most of their filling stations do not have attendants to help when you drive in and the gas station is open 24 hours but their store is not always open round the clock.
 Also if you are using this gas station to fill up your tank, you will need to have your PIN to make a successful purchase.
 The good thing about Orkan Gas Company is that you can download their mobile app to see where their nearest gas station is wherever you are.